php-cache/documentation/README.md

 #### Hierachy

 Think of a hierarchy like a file system.
-If you remove a folder A, all items and folder in A will also be removed.
+If you remove a folder "Foo", all items and folders in "Foo" will also be removed.
 A hierachy cache key must start with pipe ("|").

 ```php